DMREF-networks/config_resistance/README.md

 Inspiration for the algorithm to create the network Adjacency matrix was taken from from https://people.sc.fsu.edu/~jburkardt/presentations/voronoi_neighbors.pdf

-  **compute_voltage_Adj** - defines resistance as the Euclidean distance between connected nodes and applies a current across the network from node 1 to node N

-Within, can define parameters for comparison to experimental results:
+  **compute_voltage_Adj** - computes the weighted adjacency matrix and computes effective resistance, voltages, and currents.
+Defines resistance as the Euclidean distance between connected nodes and applies a current across the network from node 1 to node N.  Within, can define parameters for comparison to experimental results:

-  xarea: the cross sectional area of one beam of the network in cm^2
+  xarea: the cross-sectional area of one beam of the network in cm^2

   tmp: the resistance of each beam of the network in mOhm

-  Returns the effective resistance across the entire network, as well as the voltage at each node and the current across each edge